leotm/100-days-of-code/log.md

 **Thoughts**
 Learnt the term *lookup table*, to consider instead of *switch*'s and *if/else*'s statements.
+*Profile Lookup* had me a while, plus the early hours of the morning.
+Silly me, nesting a return statement inside a for loop of a function, so it might not reach the final iteration.
+Replaced it with a counter instead, then after the loop, return if the counter's reached.

 ### Day 9: January 11, 2017